MohitGoel92/Microsoft-Excel/README.md

 ### Font Formatting and Themes

-In the Home tab we see a category called Font.
-Here we can change the Font Theme, Colour, Size, Bold, Italic, Underline, add a border around a cell(s) ... etc. We are also able to change the theme of the workbook entirely.
-This is achieved by selecting the Page Layout tab and selecting Themes, Colours, Fonts or Effects from the Themes category.
+In the *Home* tab we see a category called *Font*.
+Here we can change the *Font Theme, Colour, Size, Bold, Italic, Underline*, add a border around a cell(s) ... etc. We are also able to change the theme of the workbook entirely.
+This is achieved by selecting the *Page Layout* tab and selecting *Themes, Colours, Fonts* or *Effects* from the *Themes* category.

-In the Home tab, we see a Number category which allows us to alter the number of decimal points, whether it's a percentage, comma's or currency.
+In the *Home* tab, we see a *Number* category which allows us to alter the number of decimal points, percentage, comma's or currency.
 Other functions such as date and time conversions also exist here.

-The Format Painter is located in the Home tab in the Clipboard category.
+The *Format Painter* is located in the *Home* tab in the *Clipboard* category.
 This allows us to copy the format of another cell and apply the same format to however many cells we desire.
-If we double click the Format Painter, we can keep clicking cells in order to replicate the same format; to turn it off we are required to either select Format Painter again or press the ESC key.
+If we double click the *Format Painter*, we may continuously click cells in order to replicate the same format.
+To turn it off we are required to either select *Format Painter* again or press the *ESC* key.

-Cell styles is saved formatting which is reused for formatting whenever it is required in the future.
-This is located in the Home tab in the Styles category.
+*Cell Styles* is saved formatting which is reused for formatting whenever it is required in the future.
+This is located in the *Home* tab in the *Styles* category.

-**Note:** Conditional Formatting can also be performed using the option here.
-This is when cells are highlighted given a criteria, for example, showing cells red if the value is greater than £500.
-We can change these rules at any time by selecting Conditional Formatting and Managing Rules.
+**Note:** *Conditional Formatting* can also be performed using the option here.
+This is where cells are highlighted given a criteria, for example, showing cells red if the value is greater than £500.
+We can change these rules at any time by selecting *Conditional Formatting* and *Managing Rules*.

-To Merge cells or Wrap Text, we go to the Home tab and are able to select these options from the Alignment category.
+To *Merge* cells or *Wrap Text*, we go to the *Home* tab and are able to select these options from the *Alignment* category.

 ## Inserting Images and Shapes

-To insert an image, we go onto the Insert tab and click on the Illustrations drop down menu.
-To insert an image we select Pictures and to insert a shape we select Shapes.
+To insert an image, we go onto the *Insert* tab and click on the *Illustrations* drop down menu.
+To insert an image we select *Pictures* and to insert a shape we select *Shapes*.

-For SmartArt, we go onto the insert tab and click on the Illustrations drop down menu.
-To insert SmartArt we select SmartArt and explore the entire selection.
+For *SmartArt*, we go onto the *Insert* tab and click on the *Illustrations* drop down menu.
+To insert *SmartArt* we select *SmartArt* and explore the entire selection.

-**Note:** If we select the image or shape we have imported, a new tab called SmartArt Design or Shape Format reveals itself.
+**Note:** If we select the image or shape we have imported, a new tab called *SmartArt Design* or *Shape Format* reveals itself.
 This tab is used to modify our current image or shape.

 ## Creating Charts